Local Roller Derby Ransacked Now Asking For Help

 SACRAMENTO (CBS13) – Thieves ransacked a local roller derby but they stole a lot more than some skates.
 Volunteers now have piles of bags and boxes to sift through.
 It’s a gut-wrenching task to find out what’s left and what’s been taken.

-“You can see, no drawer left unopened and you can see here too we were lucky police came and dusted for fingerprints but it looks like they were wearing gloves,” said Amanda Dunham, Executive Director for the Sacramento Roller Derby.READ MORE: War Hero Gets Brand New All-Electric Vehicle At Earth Day Celebration
+“You can see, no drawer left unopened and you can see here too we were lucky police came and dusted for fingerprints but it looks like they were wearing gloves,” said Amanda Dunham, Executive Director for the Sacramento Roller Derby.READ MORE: Person Struck, Killed On I-5 Near Pocket Road In Sacramento

 “Trophies, games, posters, pictures that were on film that we’ll never get back,” said Dunham.
-“Sometimes I think people just come in and they just take and they don’t really think of the impact.”READ MORE: 15-Year-Old Extricated From Vehicle After Crash In Sloughhouse
+“Sometimes I think people just come in and they just take and they don’t really think of the impact.”READ MORE: Ford F-150 Crashes on SR-99, Kills Passenger Of Truck

 The all-volunteer non-profit made up of women and children barely survived the pandemic.